jgujerry/python-virtual-environments/README.md

 However, `conda` environment is relatively heavy, and the size of the environment would be larger than environments created by using other tools.

-#### 8. Just try something new with experimental features
+#### 8. New Python packaging and tooling packages?

 `rye` originated as a personal project by Armin, driven by his desire to establish a one-stop-shop solution for all Python-related requirements.
 `rye` is an experimental endeavour to build a new type of packaging experience to Python inspired by `rustup` and `cargo` from Rust.
 While I haven't personally incorporated it into my projects, rye has gained popularity on GitHub.
 If you're open to exploring innovative tools, consider giving it a try.

-Therefore, there is not a single way to handle environment and dependencies in Python projects, as none of them is perfect You need to give a try on these different tools, and find the best flavor for you and your project.
+`uv` takes stewardship of `Rye`, and will be expanded into a unified successor project, to fulfill our shared vision for Python packaging. `uv` is an extremely fast Python package resolver and installer, written in Rust. `uv` is designed as a drop-in replacement for `pip` and `pip-tools`, and is ready for production use today in projects built around those workflows.
+I've applied `uv` in my projects, and it performs remarkably fast, living up to its advertised speed.

+#### Summary
+There isn't a one-size-fits-all solution for managing environments and dependencies in Python projects, as each has its own strengths and weaknesses.
+It's essential to try with various tools to discover the one that best suits your needs and aligns with your project's requirements.

 ## Contact